-Great teams, managers and players are always perceived to be getting a helping hand off external factors.
+Great teams, managers and players are always perceived to be getting a helping hand from external factors.
 That is the only way, they can be pulled down and discredited, by critics.
 Hence, I thought it’s a good time to prepare a running Balance Sheet (which will be updated after every other game), to show-case whether #SharkTeam are being favoured or denied everytime match officials give a bad decision.

 Refereeing Blunders which cost ManCity season 2015-2016